Kishimi/br4in/readme.md

 # How to compile & run
 After compiling, you should find the executable in `projectdir/bin/release/`.
-For more information, just run `path/to/br4in -h` (TODO: add a help command line option)
+For more information, just run `path/to/br4in -h`

 ## Linux
 You just have to run the following in the project directory